Pediatric Sleep Specialist

 • Higher likelihood of anxiety, depression, and ADHD symptoms

-• Cardiovascular problems that can persist into adulthood
+• Cardiovascular effects that can persist into adulthood

 Sleep-Disordered Breathing

-• Snoring and Upper Airway Resistance: Breathing difficulties that disrupt sleep quality
+• Snoring and upper airway resistance: breathing difficulty that disrupts sleep quality

-• Mouth Breathing: Habit that affects facial development and sleep quality
+• Mouth breathing: a habit that can affect facial development and sleep quality

 Behavioral Sleep Problems